usingMaths.com

 << Previous Next >>

-Normally before fractions are subtracted, they are rationalised; i.e., they are put in a form where their denominators become the same.
-This same denominator is the LCM of the denominators of all the separate fractions.
+Like with Adding Fractions in Python, fractional numbers are also rationalised before subtraction.
+This means they are put in a form where their denominators become the same.
+This identical denominator is the LCM of the previous denominators of all the separate fractions.

 After this is done, the new numerators can then be subtracted.